-- Getting to/from BART without having to bring your bike on the train or having to lock it up at the station or work.
+- Getting to or from BART without having to bring your bike with you on the train.

-Bikesharing is an innovative transportation program, ideal for short distance point-to-point trips providing users the ability to pick up a bicycle, from a dedicated bike station or by locating a dockless bike via app, and return it within the system’s service area.
-Bikesharing differs from traditional bicycle rental services in that it is typically used for short, spontaneous trips that are often combined with other transportation modes (e.g. transit).
+Bikesharing is ideal for short distance, point-to-point trips.
+Users can pick up a bicycle from a dedicated bike station or by locating a dockless bike via app, take it for a spin, then return it within the system’s service area.
+Bikesharing differs from traditional bicycle rental services in that it is typically used for short, spontaneous trips that are often combined with other transportation modes like transit.

 BRiteBikes at Bishop Ranch

 BRiteBikes by Social Bicycles was the first bikesharing service to operate in Contra Costa County.
 BRiteBikes is a free bikeshare system provided by Bishop Ranch for its tenants only.
 Want to run an errand or go out to lunch?
 Grab a bike for your trip and enjoy some fresh air!
 Find and reserve a bike using the Social Bicycles mobile app or by using a bike’s keypad.
 For more information on how to use BRiteBikes visit the BRiteBikes website.

 Scootersharing is a service where electric scooters (e-scooters) are made available for short-term rental.
 In the Bay Area, e-scooters are available dockless, which means they can be located via app and returned anywhere in the service area.
 Scooters are parked near the curb on sidewalks, and users ride in bike lanes or in the street – when no bike lanes are present.
 E-scooters are convenient to use in combination with other forms of transportation to complete the first or last mile of a commute.